-- Two letters of reference from those familiar with your work. - Understanding of motivation and skills necessary for independent study. - Post-Baccalaureate Master in Occupational Therapy (PBMOT) - Bachelors degree in occupational therapy - Current, unencumbered license in occupational therapy - Three professional references - Personal statement of 100 words or less outlining reasons for seeking degree - > Doctor of Education with an emphasis in Health Professions Education - Current, unencumbered license in a health-related profession in Nebraska or compact state, if applicable - Scholarly writing that demonstrates the ability to do graduate level work - Masters degree (either the Bachelors or Masters degree must be in a health related field) - Cumulative GPA of 3.0 or greater - Technology competency test or equivalent course work - Three letters of recommendation by qualified persons acquainted with applicant's scholarly and professional work, achievements, and potential for leadership - Information/interview meeting with Ed.D. faculty member (before apply) - > Doctor of Education with an emphasis in Educational Leadership - Current Teaching certificate\\ or appropriate qualifying\ prerequisites - Scholarly writing that demonstrates the ability to do graduate level work - Evidence of earned master's degree in Education or a related field - Cumulative GPA of 3.0 or greater - Technology competency test or equivalent course work - Three letters of recommendation by qualified persons acquainted with applicant's scholarly and professional work, achievements, and potential for leadership - Information/interview meeting with Ed.D. faculty member (before apply)
+- Master of Arts in Teaching (MAT) - Bachelors' Degree in subject area that can be taught at the secondary, middle school, or elementary education level - Minimum GPA of 2.75 - Minimum passing scores on Praxis Series Assessment must be completed prior to admission to program.
+If not completed, the student will be conditionally admitted and given one semester to take courses while completing the tests. - Understanding of motivation and skills necessary for independent study. - > Doctor of Education with an emphasis in Health Professions Education - Current, unencumbered license in a health-related profession in Nebraska or compact state, if applicable - Scholarly writing that demonstrates the ability to do graduate level work - Masters degree (either the Bachelors or Masters degree must be in a health related field) - Cumulative GPA of 3.0 or greater - Two letters of recommendation by qualified persons acquainted with applicant's scholarly and professional work, achievements, and potential for leadership - Information/interview meeting with Ed.D. faculty member (before apply) - Doctor of Education with an emphasis in Educational Leadership

+- Current Teaching certificate or appropriate qualifying prerequisites - Scholarly writing that demonstrates the ability to do graduate level work - Evidence of earned master's degree in Education or a related field - Cumulative GPA of 3.0 or greater - Two letters of recommendation by qualified persons acquainted with applicant's scholarly and professional work, achievements, and potential for leadership - Information/interview meeting with Ed.D. faculty member (before apply)